miryarik/color-wars/README.md

 ## How to Play
 ### Accessing the Game
 1. Open the game link
-   - Both players go the game link.
+   - Both players go to the game link.
    ![step-1](./images/step-1.png)

 2. Wait for auto-matching